|| Fees are subject to change. Check current class schedule booklet.

 tax receipt for property tax within Mott College district, utility

-bill at in-district address, signed and dated rental or lease
+bill with service at the in-district address, and/or a signed and dated rental

-agreement showing address, dates of the lease, and signature/phone
+agreement showing address including dates of the lease, and signature/phone

 number of the landlord.
 Students who petition to change